 West Sonoma County Enhanced Infrastructure Financing District

-On October 14, 2025, the Sonoma County Board of Supervisors initiated the process to form the West Sonoma County Enhanced Infrastructure Financing District and created its governing body, the Public Financing Authority.
-Under state law, the Public Financing Authority is responsible for preparing and approving the Infrastructure Financing Plan, carrying out the required community meetings and hearings, and overseeing the financial activities of the District.
+On October 14, 2025, the Board adopted a Resolution of Intention to establish the West Sonoma County Enhanced Infrastructure Financing District and directed the creation of its governing body, the Public Financing Authority (PFA).
+Consistent with State law, the PFA is responsible for developing and approving the Infrastructure Financing Plan, conducting required public hearings, and overseeing the EIFD’s financing activities.

 What is an EIFD?